luoda2023/LUODA/docs/CONTRIBUTING.md

-# Contributing to 白狐
+# Contributing to LUODA

-白狐 welcomes contribution from everyone.
+LUODA welcomes contribution from everyone.
 Here are the guidelines if you are thinking of helping us:

 ## Contributions

-Contributions to 白狐 or its dependencies should be made in the form of GitHub pull requests.
+Contributions to LUODA or its dependencies should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
 All contributions should